10 AI Podcasts That Will Make You Smarter About AI and Money

-There are hundreds of AI podcasts now.
-Most are noise.
-Here are 10 that consistently deliver genuine insight — whether you want to understand the technology, build an AI business, or think about what AI means for humanity.
+Hundreds of AI podcasts launched in the past two years.
+Most of them are recycled news headlines with mediocre commentary.
+These 10 consistently deliver real insight — whether you want to understand the tech, build an AI business, or think seriously about where all of this is heading.

 For Understanding AI Technology